A step-by-step look at the protective services officer (PSO) recruitment process.

 The panel interview is usually the final step in your recruitment process.

-It is usually held at the Victoria Police Centre.
+It is generally held at the Victoria Police Centre.
 Two members of Victoria Police will attend.

 It will consist of behavioural and scenario-based questions.